jettylabs-archive/jetty_access_control/website/docs/getting-started/2-installation.md

 pip install jetty-core
 ```

-To see if it worked, try running `jetty`.
+Next, run `jetty` in the terminal.
 You should see information about the Jetty CLI.

 :::tip
 If it's not working for you, open a new terminal window and try running `jetty` again.
 If it's still not working, [send us a note](mailto:support@get-jetty.com).